Why immunizations and vaccinations are so important.

 Vaccines have been used for centuries to help keep various diseases at bay, and they play an important role in the preventative care our Medicare primary care doctors practice.
 Making sure you’re immunized for certain diseases not only protects you, but anyone you come in contact with, including your loved ones.
 Here is a short list of important vaccines seniors should receive.

-Some of the vaccines we administer at our senior healthcare centers.
+Common vaccines we administer at our clinics.

 • Tetanus